Attachment-based therapy: Child–parent psychotherapy (CPP)

 The "patient" is the infant–caregiver relationship.
-The main goal of CPP treatment is to support the parent-child relationship in order to strengthen cognitive, social, behavioral, and psychological functioning.
-CPP is delivered in one 1-1.5-hour session per week for a year, with both the child and the caregiver/s.
+Primary treatment goals are to restore a child's sense of security through the parent-child relationship, enhance caregiver sensitivity, and reduce attachment avoidance and resistance.
+A broader goal is to support the parent-child relationship in order to strengthen cognitive, social, behavioral, and psychological functioning.
+It also addresses current life stresses and cultural values.
+CPP is delivered in one 1–1.5-hour session per week for a year, with both the child and the caregiver/s.
 In treatment, the child and caregiver are introduced to the formulation triangle.
 The triangle helps the child and caregiver to visualize how experiences influence behaviors and feelings and how CPP treatment will target those behaviors and feelings to in turn change experiences.
 CPP treatment encourages joint play, physical contact, and communication between the child and caregiver.
 The therapist serves to guide treatment, interpret thoughts and behaviors, and emotionally support the child and caregiver.

-CPP is supported by five randomized trials showing efficacy in increasing attachment security, maternal empathy and goal-corrected partnerships.
-The trials also showed a reduction in avoidance, resistance and anger.
-The trials were conducted with low income groups, maltreating families, families with depressed mothers and families where children were exposed to domestic violence.
+CPP has been examined in research studies in different countries.
+The studies claim to have found positive outcomes to reduce behavioral challenges, effects of trauma on preschoolers and/or caregivers, exposure to marital violence, marital satisfaction after parent-child treatment, and lowered a trauma-sensitive epigenetic biomarker of accelerated biological aging which is associated with later health impairment.
+It has been applied in legal settings, and in the border separation context.

+The CPP, and other attachment-informed therapies, have been discussed in the journal Research on Child and Adolescent Psychopathology, including Volume 49, May 2021.
+A 7-year longitudinal study with assessment at three time points demonstrated CPP was effective to increase the likelihood of a secure attachment between a child and mother with depressive symptoms.
+By age 9, the children with CPP treatment had less anger and problem behaviors and the mothers were warmer to their children.
+Some researchers commented about the challenges and shortcomings to applying attachment in therapy.
+Criticisms include that there are no very long term cohort studies, and that it is difficult to identify with clarity why the treatment is successful.

-Training for CPP is conducted through the Early Trauma Treatment Network, a division of the Substance Abuse and Mental Health Services Administration’s National Child Traumatic Stress Network (NCTSN).
+Training for CPP is conducted through the Early Trauma Treatment Network, a division of the Substance Abuse and Mental Health Services Administration's National Child Traumatic Stress Network (NCTSN).
 CPP training lasts 18 months.

 Attachment and Biobehavioral Catch-Up (ABC)

-Attachment and Biobehavioral Catch-Up (ABC) is a parenting intervention for primary caregivers of infants or toddlers who have experienced early adversity such as abuse, neglect, poverty, and/or placement instability.
+Attachment and Biobehavioral Catch-Up (ABC) is a parenting intervention for primary caregivers of infants and toddlers.
 It is a 10-week long intervention that consists of 10 one-hour sessions conducted on a weekly basis.
+It's usable by therapists, social workers, and parenting coaches in a wide range of situations including legal contexts.
 Each session is led by a certified parent-coach and occurs at home.
+It is supported by the ABC Parenting Institute and numerous government agencies.

-The 3 goals of the intervention are to:
+The three goals of the intervention are to: